nmshd/documentation/_docs_operate/connector-cli-operations.md

 It is executed by default, unless another command is explicitly specified during [setup](#setup).
 Once the Connector is started, it is [accessible]({% link _docs_integrate/access-the-connector.md %}) for use.

-### Identity
+### Identity Status Command

-To obtain information about the underlying Identity of the Connector, the `identity` command group of its CLI can be utilized.
+The `identity status` command can be used to obtain information about the underlying Identity of the Connector.

-#### Status Command

-The `status` command can be used to display the `address` of the underlying [Identity]({% link _docs_integrate/data-model-overview.md %}#identity) of the Connector.
+It displays the `address` of the [Identity]({% link _docs_integrate/data-model-overview.md %}#identity).
-If the Identity deletion has been [initialized](#initialization-command) but the end of the grace period has not yet been reached, the status of the Identity deletion process and the end of the grace period are displayed additionally.
+If the Identity deletion has been [initialized](#identity-deletion-initialization-command) but the end of the grace period has not yet been reached, the status of the Identity deletion process and the end of the grace period are displayed additionally.

-### Identity Deletion
+### Identity Deletion Initialization Command

-To delete the underlying Identity of the Connector, the `identityDeletion` command group of its CLI can be utilized.

-#### Initialization Command

-The `init` command can be used to initialize the Identity deletion of the underlying Identity of the Connector.
+The `identityDeletion init` command can be used to initialize the Identity deletion of the underlying Identity of the Connector.
 If the Identity deletion was initialized successfully, a log entry will indicate that the Identity deletion process has started.
-Consequently, the Identity will be deleted after the grace period ends unless the Identity deletion process is [cancelled](#cancellation-command) by the Identity by then.
+Consequently, the Identity will be deleted after the grace period ends unless the Identity deletion process is [cancelled](#identity-deletion-cancellation-command) by the Identity by then.
-Checking the [status](#status-command) of the Identity displays the end of the grace period.
+Checking the [status](#identity-status-command) of the Identity displays the end of the grace period.
 The grace period is usually two weeks.

-#### Cancellation Command
+### Identity Deletion Cancellation Command

-The `cancel` command can be used to cancel the Identity deletion process if it has already been [initialized](#initialization-command) but the end of the grace period has not yet been reached.
+The `identityDeletion cancel` command can be used to cancel the Identity deletion process if it has already been [initialized](#identity-deletion-initialization-command) but the end of the grace period has not yet been reached.
-Checking the [status](#status-command) of the Identity displays the end of the grace period.
+Checking the [status](#identity-status-command) of the Identity displays the end of the grace period.
 A log entry will confirm if the Identity deletion process was cancelled successfully.